tatounee/snake/README.md

 A snake make in Rust with [Seed-rs](https://seed-rs.org/).

-You can see the result here : [https://tatounee.github.io/snake](https://tatounee.github.io/snake/index.html)
+You can see the result [here](https://tatounee.github.io/snake/index.html).